By: Gabrielle Hewitt on October 25th, 2021

 About Gabrielle Hewitt

-Gabby Hewitt is an Associate Partner at Education Elements, working directly with large and small schools and districts to impact student growth and success.
+Gabby Hewitt is a Partner at Education Elements, working directly with large and small schools and districts to impact student growth and success.
 She spent six years in the classroom as an 8th grade U.S. History Teacher, first in Prince George’s County, Maryland, and later with KIPP DC.
 In her first year in the classroom, she was selected to receive the Maryland Association of Teacher Educators Distinguished Teacher Candidate award.
 During that time, Gabby also wrote the county-wide history curriculum for middle schools and assisted the Prince George’s County Social Studies Department with the rollout and integration of the Common Core State Standards.
 Gabby led teams as both the Social Studies Department Chair and Eighth Grade Level Chairperson before leaving the classroom to train and manage the development of resident teachers in her charter network.
 As the Manager of Professional Development for the Capital Teaching Residency program with KIPP DC, she developed skills in planning and facilitating adult professional development, project management, and effective teaching evaluation models.
 Gabby holds a B.S. in Political Science and a B.A. in Mass Communication from Louisiana State University.
 She earned her M.S. in Educational Studies from Johns Hopkins University.
-Born and raised in New Orleans, Gabby currently lives in the Washington D.C. area with her husband and sons.
-When she is not working, you can find Gabby pursuing her passion for photography, finding new coffee shops, and chasing around her two little ones.
+Born and raised in New Orleans, Gabby currently lives in the Washington D.C. area with her husband and three little ones.
+When she is not working, you can find Gabby pursuing her passion for photography or enjoying a good cup of coffee.